datalust/seq-tickets/.github/ISSUE_TEMPLATE/seq-general-questions-and-help.md

 ---
 name: Seq General Questions and Help
-about: Any questions about performance, setup, etc. are welcome!
+about: General questions about performance, setup, etc. are welcome!
+Please [visit the Discussions tab](https://github.com/datalust/seq-tickets/discussions) and start a thread over there.
 title: ''
 labels: ''
 assignees: ''